Carbon neutrality/climate change action

 Board of directors

-Corporate Governance > Initiatives > Skills and Career Matrix
+Corporate Governance > Initiatives > skill matrix

 Business execution

-* CNX: Carbon Neutral Transformation
+*CNX: Carbon Neutral Transformation

 *1 Establishment of management policies based on climate change issues Supervising the implementation of actions based on policies